Sheldon - Mount Cotton

 Sheldon - Mount Cotton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Sheldon - Mount Cotton's dwelling structure, as recorded in the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
-This differs from Brisbane metro's structure of 83.9% houses and 16.1% other dwellings.
-Home ownership in Sheldon - Mount Cotton stood at 26.5%, with the remaining dwellings being mortgaged (62.7%) or rented (10.9%).
-The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $2,000.
-The median weekly rent was $475, compared to Brisbane metro's $425.
+Sheldon - Mount Cotton's dwellings, as per the latest Census, were 99.4% houses and 0.6% other types (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 83.9% houses and 16.1% others.
+Home ownership in Sheldon - Mount Cotton was at 26.5%, with mortgaged properties at 62.7% and rented ones at 10.9%.
+The median monthly mortgage repayment was $2,167, above Brisbane metro's average of $2,000.
+The median weekly rent was $475, higher than Brisbane metro's $425.
 Nationally, Sheldon - Mount Cotton's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing